Skip to content

 Does a plumbing license in Ohio increase your earning potential?

 A plumbing license is not only required for plumbing work — it also helps increase your earning potential as you gain more experience.
 After just three years of experience, plumbers in Ohio see a 24% increase in salary.
-That’s an additional $8,454 in your pocket!
+That’s an additional $9,761 in your pocket!

-Your salary continues to rise the more experienced a plumber you become.
+Your salary continues to rise the more experienced a plumbing contractor you become.
 Our Essential Plumber Salary Guide helps you as you grow in your plumbing career.
 Learn how your or your employees’ salaries can increase based on experience level, get tips on how to start your own plumbing business, and get more resources to help build your plumbing career.

 Join over 200k service professionals that trust Jobber